vivekdevkar123/Personal-Portfolio/README.md

-# PlayWithWord
+# Personal Portfolio

-The website is made from django by using bootstrap templates.
+The website is made from django, HTML, CSS and bootstrap templates.

 ## Feature

-In this website we can perform many operation on string like counting number of charactor in the text, capitalize the whole text, reversing the whole string, removing punctuation and many more.
+In this website is like a Resume.
+I gave all information about me in this website by using my Development skill

 ## Usage